Compare ETS

 The use of compliance offset credits is allowed.
 Such credits, issued by CARB or by the authority of a linked cap-and-trade system, are compliance instruments under the California Cap-and-Trade Program.

-• US. forest projects;
+- US forest projects;

-• Urban forest projects;
+- urban forest projects;

-• Livestock projects (methane management);
+- livestock projects (methane management);

-• Ozone-depleting substances projects;
+- ozone-depleting substances projects;

-• Mine methane capture projects; and
+- mine methane capture projects; and

-• Rice cultivation projects.
+- rice cultivation projects.

 To ensure environmental integrity, California’s compliance offset program has incorporated the principle of buyer liability.
 The state may invalidate an offset credit that is later determined not to have met the requirements of its compliance offset protocol due to double counting, over-issuance, or regulatory non-conformance.
 The entity that surrendered the offset credit for compliance must then substitute a valid compliance instrument for the invalidated offset credit.

-QUANTITATIVE LIMIT: For 2013 to 2020 emissions, entities could meet up to 8% of their obligations using offset credits.
-For emissions after 2020, entities are subject to lower limits on the use of offset credits established by AB 398.
-The share of offsets that can be used to fulfil the compliance obligation is 4% per year for 2021 to 2025 emissions, and 6% for 2026 to 2030 emissions.
+QUANTITATIVE LIMIT: The share of offsets that can be used by an entity to fulfill its compliance obligation is 4% per year for 2021 to 2025 emissions, and 6% for 2026 to 2030 emissions.

-In addition to setting new quantitative limits on the use of offset credits, AB 398 set new limits on the types of offset credits that can be used to fulfil compliance obligations.
+In addition to setting new quantitative limits on the use of offset credits, AB 398 set new limits on the types of offset credits that can be used to fulfill compliance obligations.
 Starting with compliance obligations for 2021 emissions, no more than 50% of any entity’s offset usage limit can come from offset projects that do not provide direct environmental benefits to the state (DEBS).

 Projects located within California are automatically considered to provide DEBS.
 Offset projects implemented outside of California may still result in DEBS, based on scientific evidence and project data provided.
 For example, a forest project outside California has been determined to provide benefits within California by improving the quality of water flowing through the state.
 Recent regulatory amendments specify the criteria used to determine DEBS.

 California’s program linked with Québec’s in January 2014.
 The two expanded their joint market by linking with Ontario in January 2018 until the termination of Ontario’s system in mid-2018.
+In March and September, 2024 joint statements from the governments of Québec, California, and Washington affirmed their commitment to explore potential linkage.

 Compliance